The Grace 401(k)

 Fund example: American Funds EUPAC Fund (formerly EuroPacific Growth Fund, renamed effective June 1, 2025).
 Share-class expense ratios shown are sourced from the EUPAC Fund statutory prospectus filed with the SEC (Form 485BPOS, May 2026; effective June 1, 2026) and Capital Group fund pages.
 The fourteen classes shown exclude the fund's six additional 529 share classes.
 Expense ratios change over time; always refer to the current prospectus before investing.

 Hypothetical $10M plan illustrations and "GCM Plan" comparisons are illustrative only.
 Actual plan fees vary by plan size, participant count, services selected, and provider arrangements.
+No level of cost savings or plan-design outcome is guaranteed.
 Past performance does not guarantee future results.
+All investing involves risk, including possible loss of principal.
 References to specific funds are illustrative only and are not a recommendation to buy, sell, or hold any security.
 Discuss any investment decision with your financial advisor, tax advisor, and ERISA counsel.

 Investment advisory services offered through Grace Capital Management, LLC, an SEC-Registered Investment Adviser (CRD #150054).
+When engaged as investment adviser to a retirement plan, Grace Capital Management typically serves as an ERISA 3(21) fiduciary, with 3(38) discretionary management available; the applicable capacity is set forth in the advisory agreement.
 Securities offered through Concorde Investment Services, LLC, Member FINRA/SIPC.
+Advisory services and brokerage services are separate, and compensation differs between them.
 Custody of assets provided by Fidelity Investments (National Financial Services LLC).
 Earl Proeger, Series 7 & 63 registered representative.
+Intended for plan sponsor and employer use.

 next · G overview